Harris’ cash edge funds advertising blitz as Elon Musk cuts big check to House Republicans, new filings show - KESQ

 The super PAC received a total of $25 million last month from a range of wealthy supporters, including $10 million from Wisconsin roofing billionaire Diane Hendricks and $5 million from billionaire financier Paul Singer.
 It ended August with $59.4 million in cash on hand.

-On the Democratic side, FF PAC, a leading pro-Harris super PAC, reported raising nearly $37 million last month, with a massive $30 million coming from Facebook co-founder and billionaire investor Dustin Moskovitz – by far his largest federal donation of the election cycle.
+On the Democratic side, FF PAC, a leading pro-Harris super PAC, reported raising nearly $37 million last month, with $3 million coming from Facebook co-founder and billionaire investor Dustin Moskovitz – by far his largest federal donation of the election cycle.
 The super PAC spent more than $77 million in August, including nearly $62 million on independent expenditures to benefit the vice president’s campaign.

 The-CNN-Wire

-Note: CORRECTION: This story has been updated to accurately reflect Dustin Moskovitz’s August contribution to FF PAC.